ArduPilot/ardupilot_wiki/common/source/docs/common-lua-scripts.rst

 Scripts are run at a low priority on the system, which ensures that the core flight code will continue to execute even if a script is taking a long time to process.
 In order to allow multiple scripts to be run, each script is allocated a fixed time chunk (measured in VM instructions) in which it is expected to complete it’s processing.
 The script is allowed to specify a new callback function and time at which it should be called, which allows it to be run continuously.
-While this serves to bound the worst case execution time safely, scripts are not guaranteed to be run on a reliable schedule.
+While this serves to bound the worst-case execution time safely, scripts are not guaranteed to be run on a reliable schedule.

 Each script is run in its own "sandboxed" environment.
 This allows each script to manipulate any global variables it wants to without causing other scripts problems, and allows the script to persist state between calls to its callback.